ipfs/specs/src/routing/http-routing-v1.md

 :::note

-Streaming is opt-in and backwards-compatibile with clients and servers that do not support streaming:
+Streaming is opt-in and backwards-compatible with clients and servers that do not support streaming:

 - Requests without the `Accept: application/x-ndjson` header MUST default to